-Multi-instrumentalist Paul Taylor’s new album is The Music Stands.
-Taylor played most of the instruments on the album under the name, New Memphis Colorways.
+Multi-instrumentalist Paul Taylor’s latest album is It Is What It Isn’t, his third album under the name, New Memphis Colorways.
+Taylor plays most of the instruments on the albums, including the previous release, The Music Stands.
 This project also released an EP in 2018.

 Taylor has performed, toured and recorded with the cream of Memphis musicians including the North Mississippi Allstars, Mighty Souls Brass Band, Amy LeVere, the late Sid Selvidge and Jim Dickinson and Ann (“I Can’t Stand the Rain”) Peebles among many others.

 The Memphis Commercial Appeal called Taylor “one of Memphis’ most-talented musician-songwriters.”

 This innovative student group will take us around the world in a drum: from American ragtime to West Africa to Disney’s Little Mermaid.

 The ensemble is under the direction of professor Ricky Burkhead, who has been on the Ole Miss faculty since 1994, teaching applied percussion, percussion ensembles, steel drum and salsa band.
 He formed the popular University of Mississippi Steel Drum Band in 1995.